England Women find comfort in the chaos to book Euro 2025 final - is another major trophy really in reach for the Lionesses?

 An inability to mix short with long passing at the right time has produced an imbalance whereby Alex Greenwood has been England's most prolific long-ball merchant, but the accuracy of those passes has averaged just 45 per cent.
 Against Sweden, goalkeeper Hampton played more progressive passes (15) into the final third than England's central midfield pairing - Georgia Stanway and Keira Walsh - combined (11).
 That cannot be right.

-Decision-making improved a little in possession against Italy, but England's press dropped off.
-Italy completed more passes in their own half of the pitch than England managed in theirs, despite having a greater share of the ball.
+Decision-making improved a little in possession against Italy, but England's press dropped off as a consequence.
+Italy completed more passes in their own half of the pitch than England managed in theirs, despite having a greater share of the ball overall.

-Wiegman knows this.
+Wiegman knows why.
 "The first half we didn't play well - we didn't have the energy in the game...
 Italy were really aggressive and winning lots of duels."
 And yet there is a hesitance to change the starting XI, only making two personnel changes all tournament - the fewest of any manager.
-Rigidity has been a real drawback at times.
+Rigidity has proved a real drawback at times.

 But now we must glimpse at the future with hope.
 If you have mistaken this piece for outright critique, here is where I make the step change.
 So much of England's tournament has been off-kilter, but they are through to their third successive final.
 Wiegman keeps up her record of reaching the final of every Euros (2017, 2022, 2025) and World Cup (2019, 2023) where she has been head coach.